kc-111/BlockDiagMLPKAN/README.md

 \end{bmatrix}
 $$

 Lastly, do $\boldsymbol{z_3} = W_2 z_2$ to get the output.
 If you only care about the red parameters in $W_2$, you get the curves for each input $x$, and vice versa for interpretability.
-Choose $\sigma(x) = e^{-x^2}$, then you have a gaussian radial basis function interpolation with variable grid points.
+Choose $\sigma(x) = e^{-x^2}$, then you have a gaussian radial basis function interpolation with trainable grid points.
 Note that the gaussian basis is similar to the B-spline basis depicted in the original KAN paper.